Everything you need to know about tattoo numbing sprays: Types, safety, and more

 What is a tattoo-numbing spray?

-The spray works quickly, making it ideal for short sessions or to reapply during longer tattooing sessions.
-It's applied directly to the skin before or during the tattoo process, offering relief from the needle's discomfort.
+The spray works quickly, making it ideal for short sessions or for reapplication during longer tattooing sessions.
+Applied directly to the skin before or during the tattoo process, it offers relief from the needle's discomfort.
+Always ensure clients are not allergic to its ingredients.

 Types of tattoo numbing sprays